 Below we’ve listed a comprehensive list of all the available exhibits and attractions to expect at the San Diego Zoo.

 Rest up and cool off for a while with a quick trip to San Diego Zoo’s 4D Theatre.
 This immersive theater experience allows you and your kids to sit down in a movie theatre environment and experience the thrills of a 3D animal-centered show – but with a twist.
 The 4D theatre involves fantastic special effects that add an entirely new dimension to your viewing.

 The shows usually last around 10 minutes and require viewers to wear specialty 3D glasses.
 The shows start at 10:30 AM and run until the last hour before closing.
-You need to buy separate tickets for the experience, which cost about $7 per ticket.
+You need to buy separate tickets for the experience.

 Please note that this is a separate purchase from the San Diego Zoo tickets or the discount tickets that are offered.

 Meet with a trained horticulturist and learn about the fascinating flora and fauna at Zoo’s botanical garden.
 A Botanical bus tour will take you to different places of interest while learning fascinating facts and information about some excellent plants.